dmbarbour/wikilon/docs/ABCRT.md

 ## Structure

 I need an *environment* bound to an underlying stowage and persistence model, e.g. via LMDB.
-The environment may also be associated with worker threads for par-seq parallelism.
+The environment may also be associated with worker threads for parallelism.
 I also need *contexts* that associate an environment with a heap of memory for computations.

 Context is a contiguous region of memory, up to ~4GB enabling local 32-bit addressing.
 In general, Wikilon shall produce one context to evaluate each web page.
 Contexts will generally be much smaller than the 4GB limit (e.g. 10-100MB).
 A context may interact with a lot more data than its size suggests via large value stowage.
 Stowage will serve a similar role to virtual memory, but does not consume the greater 'address space'.

-In some cases, parallelism within a context could be useful.
-For this, I could support lightweight forks that share memory with our primary context.

 ### API Thoughts